 Figure X —Inter-CM association procedure over coordination enabler

 In order to start the procedure, CM1 shall generate a InterCMAssociationRequest message and send this message to COE1.
 After COE1 has received a InterCMAssociationRequest message from CM1, COE1 shall generate a InterCOEAssociationRequest message, and shall send this InterCOEAssociationRequest message to COE2.
-After COE2 has received a InterCOEAssociationRequest message from COE1, COE2 shall generate a COEAssociationCheckRequest message, and send this InterCMAssociationRequest message to CM2.
+After COE2 has received a InterCOEAssociationRequest message from COE1, COE2 shall generate a InterCMAssociationRequest message, and send this InterCMAssociationRequest message to CM2.
 After CM2 has received a InterCMAssociationRequest message from COE2, CM2 shall make a decision whether the association request is acceptable.
 After that, CM2 shall generate a InterCMAssociationResponse message, and send this InterCMAssociationResponse message to COE2.
 After COE2 has received a InterCMAssociationResponse message from CM2, COE2 shall generate a InterCOEAssociationResponse message, and send this InterCOEAssociationResponse message to COE1.
 After COE1 has received a InterCOEAssociationResponse message from COE2, COE1 shall generate a InterCMAssociationResponse message, and send this InterCMAssociationResponse message to CM1.
 CM operations related to generating and sending these messages are specified in 6.3.

 5.2.yy Obtaining operating frequency information procedure